-The Wintel PC market copies everything bad about Apple - the terrible durability, the poor cooling, no upgradeability, and those awful keyboards with no travel and no feel.
+The Wintel PC market copied everything bad about Apple - the terrible durability, the poor cooling, the lack of upgradeability, and those awful keyboards with no travel and no feel.
 But of course, they don't copy anything that is good about Apple, like having probably the best consumer operating system of all time, their beautiful displays, and the fact they actually just work (when you don't subject them to the tiniest hint of moisture, but that's true of all the PC manufacturers these days too).

 Here's a secret: For most people, technology has not actually moved on that much in the last 10 years.
-What we saw from the early 90s to about 2010, were massive improvements every year in computing horsepower.
-We have seen big gains since too and if you're a gamer or video producer you'll understand & appreciate those gains.
+From the early 90s to about 2010 we saw massive improvements every year in computing horsepower.
+We have seen big gains since too, and if you're a gamer or video producer you'll understand & appreciate those gains.

-But if you are using your laptop to write and browse the web (which we all know really means "watch cat videos") on the train, the gains of the last decade are marginal, not game-changing; for that use case, there is very little difference between a well-tuned machine from 10 years ago and a brand-new Mac or almost any new Windows machine short of hot-rod gaming laptops.
+But if you are using your laptop to write, to code, and to watch cat videos, the gains of the last decade are marginal, not game-changing; for those use cases, there is very little difference between a well-tuned machine from 10 years ago and a brand-new Mac or almost any new Windows machine short of hot-rod gaming laptops.

 What we're getting at, is that tech from early last decade can be every bit as good as something you can buy new, with some cheap or free upgrades to your setup.

 Let's talk about those upgrades!